To celebrate the 250th anniversary of the founding of St. Louis, Tim O'Neil is reviewing the area's history.

 Women seeking the vote tried various methods to get it before constitutional amendment prevailed.

-A Congressional committee held hearings on the riot and blamed manipulative industrialists, a corrupt city government and the "savagery" of the white mob.
+A Congressional committee held hearings on the riot and blamed manipulative industrialists, a corrupt city government and the "savagery" of the white mob on July 2, 1917.

 The worst case was the hanging murder of Robert Paul Prager in Collinsville.
 Many German-Americans served in the American army during the Great War.